Fork (software development): Forking of free and open-source software

+Community dynamics

 In free software, forks often result from a schism over different goals or personality clashes.
 In a fork, both parties assume nearly identical code bases, but typically only the larger group, or whoever controls the web site, will retain the full original name and the associated user community.
 Thus, there is a reputation penalty associated with forking.
 The relationship between the different teams can be cordial or very bitter.
 On the other hand, a friendly fork or a soft fork is a fork that does not intend to compete, but wants to eventually merge with the original.

 Eric S. Raymond, in his essay Homesteading the Noosphere, stated that "The most important characteristic of a fork is that it spawns competing projects that cannot later exchange code, splitting the potential developer community".
 He notes in the Jargon File:

 Forking is considered a Bad Thing—not merely because it implies a lot of wasted effort in the future, but because forks tend to be accompanied by a great deal of strife and acrimony between the successor groups over issues of legitimacy, succession, and design direction.
 There is serious social pressure against forking.
 As a result, major forks (such as the Gnu-Emacs/XEmacs split, the fissioning of the 386BSD group into three daughter projects, and the short-lived GCC/EGCS split) are rare enough that they are remembered individually in hacker folklore.

+Outcomes and classification

 David A. Wheeler notes four possible outcomes of a fork, with examples: